-Predictably, a greater number of regions come with more variations in pronunciations.
-The basic pronunciation differences between European Portuguese and Brazilian Portuguese are given below:
+Predictably, a greater number of regions have more variations in pronunciation.
+The basic pronunciation differences between European Portuguese and Brazilian Portuguese are as follows:

 - The most prominent difference between Brazilian Portuguese and European Portuguese is related to consonants at the end of the words.
-For example, the combinations of the letters –te or -de often sound like a -gee or -tsh in Brazil, and in Portugal, it is pronounced simply as -d or -t
+For example, the combinations of the letters –te or -de often sound like a -gee or -tsh in Brazil, and in Portugal, its pronunciation is similar to -d or -t.

 - The Portuguese pronunciation in African countries such as Angola and Cape Verde often aligns closely with European Portuguese, although some variations do exist.
 In these countries, the vowels have a clearer and more understandable accent as compared to the accents used in Portugal.